LunarResearch/KernelExplorer/README.md

 Windows Vista or higher, only 64-bit.

-Recommended to used Windows 10 or Windows 11.
+Recommended to use with Windows 10 or Windows 11.

 ## Features